jessicarush/react-notes/databases.md

 }
 ```

-One last piece of the puzzle I haven't quite sorted out:

-> Calling `pool.end` will drain the pool of all active clients, disconnect them, and shut down any internal timers in the pool.
+Calling `pool.end` will drain the pool of all active clients, disconnect them, and shut down any internal timers in the pool.
 It is common to call this at the end of a script using the pool or when your process is attempting to shut down cleanly.

 ```js
 import { Pool } from 'pg';